How to Flush Your Water Heater

 How to Flush Your Water Heater:

-See the 14 Steps Below on How to Flush a Water Heater – And don’t be Intimidated.
-These steps are relatively simple and quick, with an average time of 30 – 45 minutes to flush a water heater.
+See the 14 Steps Below on how to Flush a Water Heater—and don’t be Intimidated.
+These steps are relatively simple and quick, and flushing a water heater takes 30 – 45 minutes.

 1. Turn OFF the Power to Your Water Heater.